-For each section also provide a summary of the sources of data that has been relied upon to develop the description of the project environment.
-This should include listing public data sources (regional climatic records, etc.) and project specific data collection programs undertaken by applicant.
+For each section also provide a clear summary of the sources of data that have been used to develop the description of the project environment.
+This should include listing public data sources (regional climatic records, etc.) and project specific data collection programs undertaken by the Applicant.

-For data highly relevant to water licensing, such as water quality, water quantity, aquatic biota, and geochemistry provide details on data collection methodologies and limitations.
+For data highly relevant to water licensing, such as water quality, water quantity, aquatic biota, and geochemistry provide details on data collection methodologies, quality assurance and limitations.

-Also summarize site specific data and data collection programs (if any) undertaken by others at the site as part of previous resource studies or site developments.
-Where such historical data is known to exist and is not being utilized in the development of baseline conditions or for the prediction of project effects identify why it is not being considered (for example insufficiently sensitive detection limits, etc.).
+Also summarize site specific data and data collection programs (if any) undertaken by others at the site as part of previous studies or site developments.
+Where such historical data are known to exist and are not being used in the development of baseline conditions or for the prediction of project effects identify why it is not being considered (for example insufficiently sensitive detection limits, etc.).